 As of July 1, 2014, the Water Department was incorporated into the Avon Department of Public Works.
-The Board of Selectmen oversees the operations of the Water Department and serves as Water Commissioners for the Avon Water Department.
-Selectmen include: Eric S. Beckerman - Chair, Jason Lyle Suzor., Sr - Clerk, and Shannon M. Coffey - Associate.
-If you have any questions please call William Fitzgerald, Director, Department of Public Works (Email: wfitzgerald@avon-ma.gov), at (508) 588-0414 extension 1024 with any questions, comments, or concerns.
+The Select Board oversees the operations of the Water Department and serves as Water Commissioners for the Avon Water Department.
+Select Board meetings include: Eric S. Beckerman - Chair, Jason Lyle Suzor, Sr - Clerk, and Shannon M. Coffey - Associate.
+If you have any questions please call Brian Martin, Interim Director, Department of Public Works (Email: bmartin@avon-ma.gov), at (508) 588-0414 extension 1024 with any questions, comments, or concerns.
 We are located in the Avon Town Offices at 65 E. Main Street in Avon.
-Board of Selectmen meetings are open to the public and are held 1st and 3rd Thursday of every month at the Town Hall and broadcast live by Avon Cable Access and replayed regularly.
+Select Board meetings are open to the public and are held 1st and 3rd Thursday of every month at the Town Hall and broadcast live by Avon Cable Access and replayed regularly.